Email Selling Playbook

 Sending an effective email can be separated into two distinct steps.
 Tackle each one separately.

-- Open - First, you need them to open the email.
+- Open The Email - First, you need them to open the email.
 Part of this is out of your control.
 The consumer just may not be interested or may not check their email very often.
 But there is one thing that you can control, and that's the subject line.
 Studies and analyses agree that an effective subject line can really improve your open rate.
 We dive into subject lines in the next section below.

-- Act / Respond - Next, you need to them to click on the link you sent, respond to your question, look at the pictures you sent, or otherwise take some action.
+- Act / Respond to the Email - Next, you need to them to click on the link you sent, respond to your question, look at the pictures you sent, or otherwise take some action.
 Again, control what you can.
 The best practices below will help you create email content that will drive your click rate and/or response rate.

-Effective Subject Lines for High Open Rates
+1. Effective Subject Lines for Higher Open Rates

 There are a number of best practices to write an effective subject line, which can ensure the customer will see and read your message.